stephenatgithub/CSharpMultithreading/readme.md

 # Comparsion for Parallel

+- Iterations are independent of each other, and not in sequential order.
+- Do Not Assume That Parallel Is Always Faster
+- Store thread-local state during loop execution

 |          Method |     Mean |     Error |    StdDev |
 |---------------- |---------:|----------:|----------:|
 |   NormalForEach | 1.226 ms | 0.0204 ms | 0.0346 ms |